wayn111/crowd-admin/README_en.md

 ### Introductio

-Crowd-admin is a scaffolding of a background authority management system, which integrates common functions such as rbac authority management, message push, email sending, task scheduling, code generation, elfinder file management, etc. Each business in the system is divided by modules, and the front desk uses H+ templates.
+Refactored based on jdk17 and springboot2.7, Crowd-admin is a scaffolding of a background authority management system, which integrates common functions such as rbac authority management, message push, email sending, task scheduling, code generation, elfinder file management, etc. Each business in the system is divided by modules, and the front desk uses H+ templates.
 It is easy to learn for a newcomer to Java, and can quickly integrate into the enterprise development guidance project after learning.